anujjj09/anujjj09/README.md

 ## 🧑‍🎓 About Me

-- 🎓 B.Tech in Computer Science & Engineering @ Maharaja Agrasen Institute of Technology (SGPA: 7.39)
+- 🎓 B.Tech in Computer Science & Engineering @ Maharaja Agrasen Institute of Technology (CGPA: 7.22)
 - 💡 Passionate about Full-Stack Development, AI-driven apps, and Modern UI/UX
 - 🌱 Currently learning advanced Java, DSA, and robust REST APIs for scalable projects
 - 🤝 Open to collaborating on web and AI innovations